grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/02 Installation/01 Troubleshooting.md

 gpg: keyserver receive failed: No dirmngr
 ```

-This happens if it's the first time `gpg` is run by that user, so the directory `/root/.gnupg/` doesn't exist yet.
-You can create it by running `sudo gpg -k` and trying to import the key again.
+This happens if it's the first time that the user runs `gpg` , so the directory `/root/.gnupg/` doesn't exist yet.
+To create the directory, run `sudo gpg -k` and try to import the key again.

 ## Behind a firewall or proxy